Isn’t it weird that a privilege could feel like a chore?

 “There’s always something a guy offers,” I said.
 “Not money, or material support… you guys..girls.. can do that well enough for yourself.
 I mean..he offers himself, as a male, his spirit…his strength, reassurance that things are going to be alright.”

 “He doesn’t provide me anything,” she said, emphatic, and took a careful drag from her cigarette, then formed her small mouth into at an “O”, and exhaled.
-“I don’t care if the other guy gives him our video that he made when I was drunk.”
+“I don’t care if our neighbor gives him the video that he made of me and him when I was drunk.”

 I hesitated for only a second: “So you really don’t need him,” I said.
-“You can walk away from your home with him.”
+“You can walk away from the home you share with him?”

 Her face grew bright, with almost manic energy.
 I couldn’t help but be drawn to it.
 A small smile played on her face: “Off with their heads,” she said.